 Reading an RFP might not be the most pleasant task in the world, but it’s necessary.
-Under no circumstances are you and your team to lightly skim this document.
 Keep in mind, even though you are secure in the idea that you have what it takes to complete the project, know what the main deliverables are, as well as crucial dates, as the document itself might just have deliverables within that were not listed on the deliverables list.

 Also, when going over the requirements, make special notes of any penalties involved if you make a misstep, or do not deliver on time.
 Pay particular attention to the issuer’s award process as well.
 Here, they’ll describe in detail how each proposal will be evaluated, along with the contract, which will be awarded.
 Plus, this is the time for you and your team to formulate your ways and means, to come up with questions to ask the issuer, all within your response date.